awesome-pro/neon-website/content/docs/guides/sqlalchemy-migrations.md

 You can find the source code for the application described in this guide on GitHub.

 <DetailIconCards>
-<a href="https://github.com/neondatabase/guide-neon-sqlalchemy" description="Run migrations in a Neon-SQLAlchemy project" icon="github">Migrations with Neon and SQLAlchemy</a>
+<a href="https://github.com/neondatabase/guide-neon-sqlalchemy" description="Run migrations in a Neon-SQLAlchemy project" icon="github">Migrations with Unique and SQLAlchemy</a>
 </DetailIconCards>

 ## Resources